MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-update-plan.md

 7. Run the capacity planner tool.
 For an overview and instructions on using the tool, see [Overview of Azure Stack capacity planning](https://docs.microsoft.com/azure-stack/operator/azure-stack-capacity-planning-overview).

-8. Optionally, you can [enable automatic diagnostic log collection](azure-stack-configure-automatic-diagnostic-log-collection.md) to proactively collect logs for customer support analysis if the update fails with an alert such as **Update failed**.
+8. Optionally, you can [enable automatic diagnostic log collection](azure-stack-configure-automatic-diagnostic-log-collection.md) to proactively collect logs for customer support analysis if you see an alert such as **Update failed**.

 8. Review the update package.
 When planning for your maintenance window, it's important to review the specific type of update package released from Microsoft as called out in the release notes.